Eyal00/Eyal00.github.io/_posts/2023-08-23_FastAi_lesson_2_examples.md

-# FastAi Deep Learning for coders lesson 2 (deployment examples using Gradio and HuggingFace)
+# FastAi Deep Learning for coders lesson 2 (deployment examples using Gradio and HuggingFace) - In progreess.

 ## Preface
 In this post I will give examples of: